 For some time, there has been confusion about Brexit and the GDPR.
-But with less than 500 days remaining before the General Data Protection Regulation (GDPR) comes into force, it’s time for enterprises to begin preparing.
+But with the deadline for the General Data Protection Regulation (GDPR) getting ever closer, it’s time for enterprises to begin preparing.

 At face value, the immediate implications of Brexit and the GDPR may not seem that important.
-After all, The UK will trigger Article 50 on March 29th 2017, and begin the process of leaving the EU.
-It’s unclear what rules and regulations will be kept when that process is complete.
+After all, when the UK triggered Article 50 on March 29th 2017, and began the process of leaving the EU, nothing seemed to happen.
+Adding to the confusion, there is no clear picture of what will replace the current rules and regulations when that process is eventually complete.

 However, when it comes to the GDPR, it pays to prepare in advance.
-The GDPR comes into force on 25th May 2018.
+One thing is certain: the GDPR comes into force on 25th May 2018.
 Even taking the most ambitious timelines into account, the Brexit process is likely to take until at least 2019 to negotiate.
-This means that the UK will still be a member of the EU when the regulation is rolled out.
-Subsequently, all UK enterprise will have to adhere to it.
+The eagle-eyed amongst you will have noticed an overlap.
+The UK will still be a member of the EU when the regulation is rolled out.
+What does this mean for your organisation?
+Well, subsequently, all UK enterprise will have to adhere to it.

-Post-Brexit, the terms negotiated between the UK and the EU will inevitably affect the extent to which the UK continues to comply with EU laws.
-However, the GDPR will apply to anyone processing EU citizens’ data, regardless of EU membership or geographical location.
-Therefore, by implication, this will include a significant number of UK organisations.
+Post-Brexit, the terms negotiated between the UK and the EU will inevitably affect the way the UK continues to comply with EU laws.
+However, the GDPR applies to any organisation processing EU citizens’ data, regardless of EU membership or geographical location.
+Therefore, if your organisation interacts with the EU in any way, you need to be compliant with GDPR.

-Importantly, the burden of proof lies with you, the enterprise.
+Importantly, the burden of proof lies with you.
 The GDPR requires that all organisations are able to prove clear and affirmative consent to process the data they hold.
-And as proof of permission will be applied to existing customer and client data it’s important to make sure they know, and approve of, the way you use their data.
+Additionally, proof of permission also applies to existing customer and client data.
+So, it’s important to make sure your existing contacts know and approve of the way you use their information.

 Going forward, this affirmative consent will be a requirement for any company that processes the data of EU citizens.
 This means, that even after Brexit, companies wishing to do business with countries inside the EU must comply with the GDPR.
 The ICO has made it crystal clear that Brexit will not exempt UK businesses from these regulations when dealing with EU data.